Procedure of a Thesis

 - You hand this document and the exposé to the examination office.
 This is the official start of your thesis.

-- During your thesis we meet every two weeks on Tuesdays (starting at 10 AM and, normally, finishing between 11 and 12 AM).
-There you present what you have achieved in the last two weeks and what you want to achieve in the next two weeks.
+- During your thesis, we meet every two weeks on Tuesdays (starting at 10 AM and, normally, finishing between 11 and 12 AM).
+There you present what you have achieved in the past two weeks and what you want to achieve in the next two weeks.
 For the organization of this meeting, please join this KOMO course (the access key is TES54).

-- More information can be found in the thesis template's README that you'll be provided with once you registered your thesis.
+- More information can be found in the thesis template's README.

 - You hand in your thesis to the central examination office.
 Please refer to their websites for more information.